Marrying Millions: Shawn Isaac and Kate London

 Shawn, 29, is a rapper and entrepreneur from Palm Springs.
 While Kate, 33, has wedding bells on her mind, she begins to question if everything is what it seems.
 In their final episode, Shawn gives Katie a "diamond" bracelet that turns out to be Cubic Zirconia.
 The couple previously appeared on a Facebook reality show Make Up or Break up in 2017.
 Isaac has also been on MTV's True Life, Startup U, Bravo's Million Dollar Matchmaker (Season 2, Episode 6).

 Gentille Chhun and Brian Blu (also known as Dave Smith)

 Gentille is a real estate investor in Las Vegas who has been dating Brian, an actor and construction worker who her friends think is using her.
 During the season, the couple get engaged, but ultimately break-up on the day of their wedding.
-After the season aired, the legitimacy of their wedding day came into question after reports came out that alleged that there was no public record of a registered marriage license under either of their names in Clark County, Nevada (which would have been required if they were marrying that day).
+After the season aired, the legitimacy of their wedding day came into question on reports there was no registered marriage license under either of their names in Clark County, Nevada (which would have been required if they were in fact marrying that day).